kotartemiy/pygooglenews/README.md

 3. `related:`

 **Tip**.
 If you want to build a near real-time feed for a specific topic, use `when='1h'`.
-If Google captured less than 100 articles over the past hour, you should be able to retrieve all of them.
+If Google captured fewer than 100 articles over the past hour, you should be able to retrieve all of them.

 Check the [Useful Links](notion://www.notion.so/Google-News-API-Documentation-b95117b9ecd94076bb1d8cf7c2957d78#useful-links) section if you want to dig into how Google Search works.